Appeal Options - trademarks

 How do you present a request for an administrative review?

-The same rules apply as for objection.
+The same rules apply as for opposition.
 See the rules above.

 How does the NIPO handle an administrative review?